wp-plugins/tibdit/README.txt

 1. The tib button in action.
 These examples are 'testmode', the yellow beaker is shown only when the plugin is configured with a bitcoin testnet address.

-2. When a tib button is clicked, the tibdit application opens in a new window/tab (popup where allowed).
+2. When a tib button is clicked, the tibdit application opens in a new popup window or tab.
 If the user is an existing user with a balance of unspent tibs, they are taken directly to the tib confirmation stage.

 3. After the user confirms the tib, the popup window is closed, which triggers the WordPress window to refresh.
 Any paid-for content is revealed, and the tib button is replaced by a static acknowledgement of the tib being received.